-We're charged with the task of writing software that is reliable, sturdy, and trustworthy.
-We could all write tests and extensive preconditions for our code, and choose languages which make errors less likely, but across the industry we don't do any of these things uniformly.
-Michael Feathers looks at error-prevention in the short history of our discipline and considers our possible futures.
+We are charged with the task of writing software that is reliable, sturdy, and trustworthy.
+Michael Feathers examines error-prevention in the history of our discipline and considers possible futures.

-This presentation by Hamilton Verissimo and Oren Eini show Castle Active Record - an ORM solution for .NET building on NHibernate.
-After an introduction, the presentation dives into various advanced topics and techniques for working with Castle Active Record.
+This presentation by Hamilton Verissimo and Oren Eini introduces Castle Active Record - an ORM solution for .NET building on NHibernate.

 How do you program a multicore computer?
 Easy - do it in Erlang.
-Erlang is a concurrent functional programming language designed for programming fault-tolerant systems.
-With share-nothing semantics and pure message passing, Erlang programs scales on multicore computers.
-In this talk, Joe introduces Erlang, the ideas of Concurrent Oriented Programming and commercial applications written in Erlang.
+Joe introduces Erlang, the ideas of Concurrent Oriented Programming and commercial applications written in Erlang.

-In DDD, the "ubiquitous language" is central, but it's richness and fluency is hard to render in the object-oriented medium.
-Domain-specific languages hold out the prospect of to express models and application logic in far better suited language.
-In this presentation, Eric Evans talks about how DDD and DSLs works together in complex business applications.
+In DDD, the "ubiquitous language" is central, but it's richness and fluency is hard to render with only OO.
+Eric Evans shows how DDD and DSLs works together in complex business applications.

 In this presentation, Lex Spoon discusses the Scala programming language.
-Topics covered include the origin of Scala, the philosophy behind Scala, the Scala feature set, Object-Oriented and Functional programming in Scala, examples of Scala code, writing DSLs, how Scala is converted into Java, Scala performance, Abstract Data Types, unapply, actors and partial functions.
+Topics covered include the origin of Scala, the philosophy behind Scala, the Scala feature set, Scala examples and DSLs.